InsertKoinIO/koin/docs/reference/koin-android/scope.md

 ViewModel is only created against root scope to avoid any leaking (leaking Activity or Fragment ...).
 This guard for the visibility problem, where ViewModel could have access to incompatible scopes.

-:::note
+:::warn
-If you ViewModel can't get access to a dependency, check in which scope it has been declared.
+ViewModel can't access to Activity or Fragment scope.
+Why?
+Because ViewModel is lasting long than Activity and Fragment, and then it would leak dependencies outside of proper scopes.
 :::

 :::note
-If you _really_ need to bridge a dependency from outside a ViewModel scope, you can use "injected parameters" to pass some objects to your ViewModel.
+If you _really_ need to bridge a dependency from outside a ViewModel scope, you can use "injected parameters" to pass some objects to your ViewModel: `viewModel { p ->  }`
 :::

 `ScopeViewModel` is a new class to help work on ViewModel scope.
 This handle ViewModel's scope creation, and provide `scope` property to allow inject with `by scope.inject()`: